-Table 1 – Search keys, organized according to DeCS and MeSH descriptors and specific to each database.
+Inclusion and Exclusion Criteria:

+Included studies were those published in Portuguese and English from 1964 to 2024, and case reports relating coccidioidomycosis to the oral cavity.
+Exclusion criteria included studies not directly related to the topic, duplicate articles, literature reviews, preclinical studies, and infections caused by other species of dimorphic fungi.

+Data Analysis:

+Data were collected, including author, year, type of study, materials and methods used in the study, and results.

+Database Search Strategy Output:

 The search yielded a total of 27 studies from the analyzed databases.
 Duplicates were removed, and titles and abstracts were reviewed, resulting in 11 studies.
 Of these, 5 did not meet the inclusion and exclusion criteria.
 Thus, 6 studies were selected for full-text reading.

 Figure 1 – Flowchart adapted from the PRISMA model, showing the steps of identification, screening, eligibility, and inclusion of the studies analyzed in this review.